Pura Vida Road Trip in Costa Rica

 Besides its wide, open beaches and awesome surfing, Costa Rica is also known for its natural beauty and diverse eco-systems.
 The Monteverde Cloud Forest Reserve is the most popular of its kind where hundreds of plant and animal species live and thrive.

-ARENAL (ACTIVE) VOLCANO
+ARENAL VOLCANO

 PUERTO VIEJO (CARIBBEAN COAST)